2021 Advance Child Tax Credit Payments: FAQs

 What is the Advance Child Tax Credit?

-As part of the American Rescue Plan, taxpayers eligible to receive the CTC (a credit for people under a certain income level with dependent children under 17 years old) can now receive half of the credit in advance, rather than waiting until they file their 2021 tax return.
+As part of the American Rescue Plan, taxpayers eligible to receive the ACTC (a credit for people under a certain income level with dependent children under 17 years old) can now receive half of the credit in advance, rather than waiting until they file their 2021 tax return.

 Read more information from the IRS here.